Florida Court Records

 Step 3.
 Complete Application Form

-As part of the application process, both parties are required to complete a license request form, providing their general details, including the following:
+As part of the application process, both parties are usually required to complete a license request form, providing their personal information which typically includes the following:

 Step 4.
 Submit the Application and Pay the Fees

-Note: While marriage licenses have a three-day waiting period, this period may be waived for couples who complete a premarital class.
+Note: While marriage licenses have a 3-day waiting period, this period may be waived for couples who complete a premarital class.

 Anyone can obtain marriage records in Florida.
 Unlike some states, Florida has no restrictions on who may obtain certified copies of a marriage record.
 You also aren't required to provide a valid government-issued ID.
 The only requirement for obtaining records is to pay the appropriate fee and provide a completed application that includes the name of the spouse, date of marriage, place of marriage, and the county where the license was issued.

-Residents may be able to look up online marriage records by searching online court records maintained by the County court clerk.
-For instance, the Miami-Dade County court clerk provides online access to family records as does the Clerk of Court for Clay County.
-To use online court systems, you'll need some details about the record, such as the party named, filing number, or the date the record was created.
+Residents may be able to look up online marriage records by searching online repositories maintained by the County court clerk.
+For instance, the Miami-Dade County court clerk provides online access to family records, such as those managed by the Clerk of Court for Clay County.
+To use online court systems, you'll need details about the record, such as the party named, the filing number, or the date the record was created.
 Alternatively, you can find records using third-party sites or indexes.
 Such platforms connect to databases containing data aggregated from counties within and outside Florida.
 However, the accuracy of available information may vary on a case-by-case basis.
-In addition, members of the public can only obtain certified copies of a record from official sources.
+In addition, members of the public may only obtain certified copies of a record from official sources.

 Is Florida a Common Law State for Marriage?

 Florida does not recognize common law marriages established within the state.
-Couples who live together for more than seven years and meet the general requirements for common-law marriage are still not viewed as married.
-To be considered married, couples must apply for a marriage license and be ceremoniously married, per state laws.
-However, the state recognizes the validity of common law marriages established in states that support this kind of union, such as Colorado, Iowa, Kansas, Montana, Oklahoma, and Rhode Island.
+Couples who live together for more than 7 years and meet the general requirements for common-law marriage are still not viewed as married.
+To be considered married, couples must apply for a marriage license and be ceremoniously married, per state law.
+Notwithstanding, the state recognizes the validity of common law marriages established in states where they are permitted, such as Colorado, Iowa, Kansas, Montana, Oklahoma, and Rhode Island.

 Note: Although Florida does not recognize common law marriages, Florida courts recognize the legality of domestic partnership or cohabitation agreements.
 Couples who live together with a cohabitation agreement have many of the rights of a married couple, including the right to make critical medical decisions for a partner.